herpiko/herpiko.github.io/_posts/2023-03-07-datadog-apm-tracing-in-golang.md

               gcr.io/datadoghq/agent:latest
 ```

-This is the basic example of ddtrace implementation for go-chi,
+This is the basic example of `ddtrace` implementation for `go-chi`,
 ```
 package main